david-cortes/cmfrec/README.md

 Linkage is then done with `-lcmfrec`.

-(Recommended to have MKL or OpenBLAS installed)
+(Recommended to have MKL installed)

 ## Sample Usage